 President Trump has apparently offered Heather Nauert the United States ambassadorship to the United Nations, according to numerous media reports.
 She would succeed Nikki Haley, who announced her resignation in early October, saying she wanted to work in the private sector.
-Trump said this week that he would announce Nauert’s nomination soon.
+(Update: Trump said on Dec.
+7 that she was his choice for the UN post.)

 Nauert, 48, is the spokesperson for the US State Department, having been appointed by Trump in April 2017.
 As spokesperson, she worked for Rex Tillerson, the secretary of state, until he was fired by Trump in March 2018.
 Mike Pompeo, her current boss, became secretary of state on April 26, 2018.